-All expenses claimed must be submitted on the form titled "District N-1 Expense Claim Form", signed by the claimant and counter signed by the Cabinet Secretary-Treasurer and the District Governor and audited by the District N-1 auditors, when the books are audited at the end of the term to make sure that the policy was followed.
+All expenses claimed must be submitted on the form titled "District N-1 Expense Claim Form", signed by the claimant and counter signed by the Cabinet Treasurer and the District Governor and audited by the District N-1 auditors, when the books are audited at the end of the term to make sure that the policy was followed.

 - 1. This "District N-1 Expense Claim Form" is part of this finance policy.
 A copy of the form is shown on the following page. - 2.
-No expenses shall be reimbursed unless this form is submitted, with accompanying receipts, by Cabinet Officers and District Committee Chairs. - 3.
+No expenses shall be reimbursed unless this form is submitted, with accompanying receipts, by Cabinet Officers and District Committee Chairs.
+Claims must be submitted monthly, by the 20th of the following month (i.e. July claims are due by August 20th).
+If claims are received more than 60 days or later after the deadline, they will not be considered or allowed - 3.
 Reimbursement for expenses will not be made without receipts, with the exception of mileage. - 4.
-Mileage will be reimbursed at 25¢ per kilometre.
+Mileage will be reimbursed at 30¢ per kilometre.

-- 5. Hotels will be reimbursed only up to the approved Convention rates. - 6.
+- 5. Hotels will be reimbursed only up to the lowest approved Convention rates. - 6.
 Any meal claim supported by receipt will be reimbursed only up to the established maximum rates of \$45.00 per day. (\$10 for breakfast, \$15 for lunch, \$20 dinner) - 7.
 Photocopies will be reimbursed at cost, except for Lions making their own copies at home, they will be reimbursed up to a maximum of 12¢ for one sided copies and 18¢ for two sided copies and an invoice must be submitted. - 8.
 Eligible expenses covered by Lions International must first be requested, before an expense claim is submitted to the District.